Ladbergen, Germany

 Ladbergen was a commune in Canton Lengerich, Arrondissement Münster, département Ems; Grand-duché de Berg (German: Gemeinde Ladbergen, Kanton Lengerich; Distrikt Münster; Departement Ems; Großherzogtum Berg).

-See the map of the Grand Duchy of Berg, 1808-1810.
+See the map of the Grand Duchy of Berg, 1808-1810 in the Map section of this web site.

 In 1809, the Emperor Napoleon appointed his infant nephew, Prince Napoleon Louis Bonaparte (1804–1831), the Grand Duke of Berg.
 French bureaucrats under Pierre Louis Roederer administered the territory in Prince Napoleon's name.